Best Children's Picture Books About Trees for Arbor Day and Earth Day

 Forests of Cacti

-Though technically not trees, the giant saguaro cactus is native to the Sonoran Desert of Arizona where I live, and is said to grow in forests.
+Though technically not trees, the giant saguaro cactus is native to the Sonoran Desert of Arizona where I live and is said to grow in forests.
 Two exceptional books about these fascinating plants are The Seed and the Giant Saguaro by Jennifer Ward and Cactus Hotel by Brenda Z. Guiberson.
 I am partial to these beautifully illustrated books that tell the story of the saguaro cactus (pronounced sa-wa-ro) and the creatures that make it their home.
 The first book is written in an appealing rhyming format, while the second book conveys the inter-relatedness of the desert animals who make this cactus their home.

 The Lorax by Dr. Seuss is an ecological morality tale for any age.
 Published in 1971, the Lorax becomes a speaker for the trees, who are threatened by all of the people making stuff.
-Though a masterpiece, one of Seuss's best, this story is very long and will probably not be a good read for young preschoolers, merely on length.
+Though a masterpiece, one of Seuss's best, this story is very long and will probably not be a good read for young preschoolers, merely based on length.
 I do recommend this for the early elementary grades.

 The Great Kapok Tree, a Tale of the Amazon Rain Forest

-The Great Kapok Tree, a Tale of the Amazon Rain Forest by Lynne Cherry carries a similar message to the Lorax.
+The Great Kapok Tree, a Tale of the Amazon Rain Forest by Lynne Cherry, carries a similar message to The Lorax.
 But the appealing illustrations and the rainforest setting of this story, called "breathtaking" by other reviewers, may make this book a little more accessible for kindergarten through second-grade readers.